bsierieb1/xdasi-bio-2021-archive/docs/index.md

 All classes will take place in **Room 805, CGSB** (12 Waverly Place).
 Office hours may be requested by appointment.

-# Course Resources

-### **Course Website**
-{: .no_toc .text-green-200}

-The course syllabus, reading assignments, class notes, in-class exercises, tutorials, and links to useful resources will be posted here.

-### **NYU Brightspace**
-{: .no_toc .text-green-200}

-Quizzes, homework assignments, and class recordings will be posted here.

-### **Course Slack Workspace**
-{: .no_toc .text-green-200}

-To facilitate communication, we have set up a Slack workspace for the course.
-The instructors will monitor the site regularly, so this is the place to post questions and share all things related to the course (thoughts, coding tricks, problems, etc.)

 # Grading

 ### **Class Participation: 10%**